-- Use multiple methods of communication to families such as Principal’s weekly e-mails, fliers, Keep-In-Touch, and Principal’s Coffee in multiple languages.
+- Use multiple methods of communication to families such as News You Choose, Keep-in-Touch, Thursday folders, and Twitter.

 - Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as Open House/Back to School Event, parent-teacher conferences, curriculum nights, and principal coffees/PTA meetings.

-- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by attending Back to School night, SOL nights, Language Arts and Math Night.
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by dedicating a portion of each principal coffee/PTA meetings to various topics.

 - Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as reviewing student assignments and ongoing communication about student work, such as monthly newsletters and Thursday folders.

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.